raspberrychris/cryptotravellers/content/blog/cardano-vs-polkadot-who-will-win.md

 ## Wallets

-There are nearly 300 000 cardano wallets at the time of writing but AdaStat and Pieter Nierop believes there could be 1,000,000 wallets created in 2021.
+There are nearly 300,000 Cardano wallets at the time of writing but AdaStat and Pieter Nierop believes there could be 1,000,000 wallets created in 2021.

 When you compare this to just under 110,000 Polkadot wallets, this seems like Cardano has the edge, except for the fact that Cardano has been around since 2017.